How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Cracking, flaking clay has already pulled too much moisture from your skin.
 This causes dryness and irritation that lasts days.

-Solution: Remove when mask is matte but still slightly tacky to touch.
+Solution: Remove when the mask is matte but still slightly tacky to touch.

 Mistake #2: Combining with Other Exfoliants

-Clay masks are exfoliating treatments.
-Adding scrubs or chemical exfoliants (AHA, BHA) on the same day damages skin barrier.
+Clay masks already exfoliate.
+Adding scrubs or chemical exfoliants (AHA, BHA) on the same day damages the skin barrier.

 Mistake #3: Skipping Post-Mask Hydration